kdorfDev/.github/profile/README.md

 ## Idea

-Project Botrus is a a IaaS (infrastructure as a service) / PaaS (platform as a service) platform for managing and deploying web applications with one unified api and web interface.
+Project Botrus is an IaaS (Infrastructure as a Service) / PaaS (Platform as a Service) platform for managing and deploying web applications with a unified API and web interface.

 All web applications are deployed as containers and are managed by our own Kubernetes clusters.